 Meanwhile, Emilio forms a band to bring slow-wave sleep to life, starting to get noticed in clubs, festivals and competitions throughout Italy.
-Emilio, Gilberto, Stella and Gabriele entered the studio in February 2019, helped by Mimmo Crudo (OndAnomala, Il Parto delle Nuvole Pesanti), to record the new live recording, currently in the mix, that will be accompanied by two music videos (one of them interactive) and the live perfomance of Valzer Nero.
+Emilio, Gilberto, Stella and Gabriele entered the studio in February 2019, helped by Mimmo Crudo (OndAnomala, Il Parto delle Nuvole Pesanti), to record the third album Spiro nell’Ecosistema, released on March 25th toghether with the music videos of Fiore di Loto, Garuda (an interactive experience with three different endings) and the live perfomance of Valzer Nero.

 SWS aims to tell stories through a “liquid” style of music because sounds, like water, adapt the idea to any container and generate life.
 Although each release is a concept album, the songs have no explicit reference to the whole concept.
-SWS can go also beyond music and so far has been led into short films (“Sgamos vs Fates“), books (“Spettro“) and contaminations (“Project Vena” and “Hypnagogic Vol.1“), with the help of other artists interested in the project.
+SWS can go also beyond music and so far has been led into short films (“Sgamos vs Fates“), books (“Spettro“) and multimedia contaminations based on collaborations (“Project Vena” and “Hypnagogic Vol.1“).